Sourav-95/StockAnalysis-RealTime/readMe.md

 2. Listed Website country (Eg. India, Others)  -  Currently only Build for India, rest Development in Progress

 Output:
-Condition 1: If input stock_name is correct and listed on NSE ..
-(Currently working on BSE)
+1. Condition 1 -
-            Then MetaData is Extracted from
+            If input stock_name is correct and listed on NSE ..
+(Currently working on BSE) Then MetaData is Extracted from
             Yahoo Finance --> Transformed(Feature Engineered) --> Loaded to a DataFrame and then converted to CSV as output.
-Condition 2: If input stock_name is incorrect
+2. Error :  If input stock_name is incorrect
             404 ClientError and that particular record is skipped